Tofalaria: Flooding

-In 2019, flooding in Irkutsk resulted in significant damage to the region, including to the town of Alygdzher in Tofalariya.
+In 2019, flooding in Irkutsk resulted in significant damage to the region, including to the town of Alygdzher in Tofalaria.
 193 residential buildings and properties in Alygdzher experienced the effects of the flood.
 84 homes were completely destroyed, while 39 needed major renovation.
 In addition, the flood destroyed many residents’ vegetable plots.
 In response to the flooding, the Irkutsk government offered to evacuate Tofalars to Nizhneudisnk.
-The Irkutsk government also sponsored the delivery of construction materials and the delivery of heavy machinery to Tofalariya in order to repair Tofalar homes and schools.
+The Irkutsk government also sponsored the delivery of construction materials and the delivery of heavy machinery to Tofalaria in order to repair Tofalar homes and schools.
 Additionally, 137 Tofalar families received government certificates for the purchase of new housing.
 As a result of the flood, a dam was constructed on the Uda River.